How to register a new child in Croatia: Guide for 2023

 - Your child’s residence will be registered to the parents’ address

 - Application for granting of one-off financial support for a newborn child

 The child’s residence permit and OIB number can be obtained during that same visit to the Registrar’s office.
 Additional information about how and when the financial support will be provided will also be given during your visit.

+All the above steps that can be executed at the Registrar’s office can also be accomplished through the e-Građani platform.
 It has proven to be especially useful when registering a newborn child, as it saves a trip to see the bureaucratic powers that be in person.

 Since the online system centralizes information on all citizens, the process is simplified.
 The forms that must be completed will be partially filled out automatically by the system.

 Please note that there is a form that must be completed by both parents individually.
 If one of the parents does not qualify to use the online system, they can still complete the procedure by visiting the Registrar’s office.

 The state administration has prepared a tutorial to guide citizens through the process of registering a child online.
 It is available here (only in the Croatian language).